-Join Chris Mattia for an in-depth discussion in this video Setting up sharing with Apple TV, part of Blended Learning Fundamentals.
+Join Chris Mattia for an in-depth discussion in this video Setting up sharing with Apple TV, part of Teaching Techniques: Blended Learning.

 - Apple has created a technology called AirPlay…that allows Mac and iOS devices…to wirelessly share their screens with an Apple TV.…If you or your students have Apple devices,…then this can be an effective and very reliable way…to share your screens with the main display…in the classroom.…Here's what you'll need…to add this capability to nearly any classroom,…an Apple TV, third generation or newer,…wired or wireless network access,…and the ability to project through HDMI…or VGA to the main screen.…

 First, let's talk about how to hook this up.…Most classrooms have the ability…to connect a laptop to the classroom projector.…If that connection is HDMI, then you can plug directly…into the Apple TV.…If the connection is the more common VGA,…then you may need an HDMI to VGA adapter.…Next, if you can plug into the wired network,…plug the network wire into the back of your Apple TV.…It is possible to connect to a wireless network,…but this can be a bit difficult on many campuses.…

 You may also want to contact your campus IT department…

 - Understanding blended learning

 - Setting up sharing on iOS and Android devices

 - Creating a YouTube channel for sharing video

 Captivate 8: Advanced Techniqueswith Pooja Jaisingh4h 18m Intermediate

 Teaching Techniques: Project-Based Learningwith Dayna Laur41m 50s Appropriate for all